sailoog/openplotter-documentation/es/what_do_I_need.md

 * **OpenPlotter RPI** "the software"

 ##Optional
 Depending on what equipment your boat has.
-If your boat does not have electronics you will be able to add most of them.
+If your boat does not have electronics you will be able to add some of them.
 * **Self powered USB HUB**
 * **USB WIFI dongle**
 * **USB GPS dongle**